Coal Exchange, London: Demolition

 The building suffered some damage in the Second World War, and it ceased to be used as a coal exchange after the war when the coal industry was nationalised.
 It was then used as offices, but the City of London did not proceed with plans to refurbish the building in the 1950s because its demolition had been suggested to allow widening of the road from Blackfriars to the East End, and it became progressively more dilapidated.
-Nonetheless, in the 1950s, Professor Richard Hitchcock described it as "the prime city monument of the early Victorian period".
+Nonetheless, in the 1950s, Professor Henry-Russell Hitchcock described it as "the prime city monument of the early Victorian period".

 In September 1956, John Betjeman (a founding member of the Victorian Society and a passionate defender of Victorian architecture) gave a speech to the Society for the Protection of Ancient Buildings in the rotunda of the Coal Exchange to argue for its preservation.
-It became a Grade 2 listed building in 1958.
+It became a Grade II listed building in 1958.
 A letter published in The Times and signed by Walter Gropius, Sigfried Giedion, Josep Lluís Sert and Eduard Sekler described the Coal Exchange as "a landmark in the history of early iron construction".

 Various alternatives were proposed.
-The Georgian Group and the Victorian Society both favoured preservation of the Coal Exchange, even if that meant that the "very dull, plain and ordinary" rear parts of the nearby Grade-1 listed Custom House (then the headquarters of HM Customs & Excise) were removed.
+The Georgian Group and the Victorian Society both favoured preservation of the Coal Exchange, even if that meant that the "very dull, plain and ordinary" rear parts of the nearby Grade I listed Custom House (then the headquarters of HM Customs & Excise) were removed.
 Others suggested a scheme in which a walkway would be added in arches under the Coal Exchange.
 There was also a suggestion that the dome could become part of the new Royal School of Music in the Barbican, or shipped to Australia to become part of the National Gallery of Victoria in Melbourne, but funds were not available.